ulvglzd/ulvglzd/README.md

 <pre>
-📚 I have a BSc and MSc in Engineering from Heriot-Watt University and Baku Higher Oil School 🔭 Working on web-based projects to sharpen my skills
+📚 I have a BSc and MSc in Engineering from Heriot-Watt University and Baku Higher Oil School 🔭 Working on web-based projects that solve real-world problems.
-🌱 Learning new back-end focused technologies
+🌱 Learning and adopting new technologies to enhance my skill set.
 🤔 I’m currently open for: Junior or intern positions
 </pre>
 <hr>